 Due to the COVID-19 Pandemic, all BayLegal employees are currently working remotely.
 While BayLegal has implemented detailed health and safety protocols to minimize risk of exposure and has an evolving plan for reopening our local offices, we anticipate remaining primarily remote at least throughout the rest of 2020.
 All employees are expected to be able to primarily work remotely until BayLegal determines it is safe to reopen offices.
 All employees are issued BayLegal computers and provided appropriate supplies.
 BayLegal has implemented and continues to explore additional technologies to make working remotely as efficient and connected as possible.
 All employees receive a flat-rate monthly amount to reimburse for work-related use of personal IT equipment, including internet, and home.
 Due to the COVID-19 crisis and its impact on personal lives, BayLegal is open to providing flexibility regarding work schedules and part-time or full-time employment to the extent feasible for the position.

 Compensation and Benefits:

-How do you think your personal background or experiences, professional or otherwise, have prepared you to contribute to our commitment to cultural humility and diversity amongst our staff?
-Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences.
+How do you think your personal background or experiences, professional or otherwise, have prepared you to: (1) serve our diverse client base effectively, (2) work effectively with colleagues from different backgrounds than your own, (3) acknowledge the systemic barriers that our clients face, and (4) contribute to our efforts to fight for racial justice?
+Feel free to think broadly about your response to this question, provide examples, and apply various aspects of your life and personal experiences.